 When shopping for the patching product you’ll use, remember that the more solids it contains (like asphalt, polymers and coal tar) the better the quality and more lasting and effective the results.
 Options include hot-applied sealers (get out your propane torch) and trowel-applied products.

 A fresh finish for your asphalt driveway should be on your to-do list every few years.
 Along with winter weather extremes, the surface takes a beating from UV rays and oxygen in the air.
 A thin coat of a quality asphalt sealer shields the driveway from everyday elements and helps prevent the crumbling and cracks that can lead to bigger repair issues.

 After you’ve patched and filled cracks in the driveway and allowed time for the repairs to cure, prepare for the re-sealing run when the weather forecast is rain-free with daily temps of at least 50 degrees.
 Thoroughly wash the asphalt surface, using oil cleaner for stubborn oil stains and applying a mixture of dishwashing detergent and water to the entire surface using a stiff-bristled brush.
 You can also use a pressure washer for this deep-cleaning step.

 Once the driveway is completely dry, prepare your sealant as directed and apply using a squeegee, roller or broom.
 Work in strokes parallel to the house, and allow the sealant to dry according to manufacturer instructions.
 Then come back for another application lap, this time working in passes that run perpendicular to the house.
 Once the finish has dried, you’ll have a great-looking, hardworking driveway to come home to.

 Driveway maintenance varies depending on the climate and year-to-year weather changes where you live, so stay alert to driveway surface condition so that Mother Nature’s whims don’t overtake your efforts.
-Sealing and repairing the driveways on a regular basis is the best way to make sure this surface can stand up for many years to come.
+Sealing and repairing the driveway on a regular basis is the best way to make sure this surface can stand up for many years to come.